 Passed in 1990, the Americans with Disabilities Act has required schools to accommodate the needs of their disabled students, breaking down many barriers that prevented students from accessing educational resources, and enabling more people to enjoy the full benefits of a college education.
 Recruitment efforts and financial aid opportunities aimed at disabled students now exist at a number of schools.
 Additionally, many private organizations award scholarship money to ensure that students with disabilities are able to achieve their college goals, despite potential setbacks such as learning issues, environmental challenges, or medical conflicts.

 Disability scholarships exist to provide college funding for students who possess numerous cognitive, behavioral, and emotional impediments that would make it difficult to attain a college degree.
 These scholarship opportunities help deserving students stay in school and out of debt, allowing them to more easily achieve their educational and career goals.

 Disability scholarships are funded by a variety of scholarship providers with different requirements.
-They can be intended to help students with a specific disability pay for school, or they can be aimed at a wider range of students who have struggled with any physical or mental handicap in their effort to attain a college degree.
-Disability scholarship providers may choose to gear their awards towards students who have completed a specific program or who will attend a particular college or university.
-Some scholarship awards are aimed at groups that have faced multiple barriers to education, such as low-income, minority, or female students with disabilities.
+They can be intended to help students with a specific disability pay for school, or they can be aimed at a wider range of students who have physical or mental issues.
+Disability scholarship providers may choose to narrow their awards towards students who have completed a specific program or who will attend a particular college or university.
+Some scholarship awards are aimed at groups that face multiple barriers to education; such as low-income, minority, or females with disabilities.
 Certain local scholarships might also be earmarked for disabled students.

 Disability Scholarship Opportunities